General Assistance (GA) Program

 - There is no limit on the value of real property if it is used as your home.
 If it is NOT used as your home then 6% of the value is counted as income.

 Persons who are able to work must be available for, and actively seek, full-time employment.
-The Vocational Services Division (VSD) will assign employable persons to work projects.
+The Vocational Services Division (VSD) will assign employable persons to various activities.

 Persons who claim that they are unable to work must provide medical verification and are required to cooperate in planning for rehabilitation as appropriate.

-Not all persons eligible for GA receive the maximum loan amounts.
-The loan amount may be lowered if you have other money coming in.
+Not all persons eligible for GA receive the maximum grant amount.
+The grant amount may be lowered if you have other money coming in.
 Your Eligibility Worker can provide you with the most accurate information.
-The following chart shows the loan amounts an eligible person may receive per month:
+The following chart shows the grant amounts an eligible person may receive per month:

 Maximum Monthly Benefit Level (Effective 02/01/05)